BootBlock/PoSh-Backup/README.md

                         KeepCount = 10 # Keep the last 10 backup instances for any job using this target.
                     }
                 }

+                "MyAzureBlobContainer" = @{ # Azure Blob Storage Target Example
+                    Type = "AzureBlob" # Provider module 'Modules\Targets\AzureBlob.Target.psm1' will handle this TargetSpecificSettings = @{
+                        # The name of the Azure Storage Account.
+                        StorageAccountName = "yourstorageaccountname"

+                        # The name of the blob container where backups will be stored.
+                        ContainerName = "posh-backups"

+                        # The name of the secret in PowerShell SecretManagement that holds the full connection string for the storage account.
+                        # The connection string can be found in the Azure Portal under your Storage Account > Access keys.
+                        ConnectionStringSecretName = "MyAzureStorageConnectionString"

+                        # AuthenticationMethod is currently hardcoded to "ConnectionString" and can be omitted.
+                        AuthenticationMethod = "ConnectionString"

+                        # Optional: If $true, creates /JobName/ inside the container.
+Default is $false.
+                        CreateJobNameSubdirectory = $true
+                    }
+                    RemoteRetentionSettings = @{ # Optional: Retention on the Azure Blob container.
+                        KeepCount = 10 # Keep the last 10 backup instances for any job using this target.
+                    }
+                }

+            }

             }
             ```